This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Break apart the chicken carcass until you can spread it out evenly on a parchment-lined baking sheet.
+• Break apart the 1-2 whole chicken carcasses, until you can spread it out evenly on a parchment-lined baking sheet.
 Roast the bones at 425 degrees Fahrenheit for about 30 minutes.

 • Add the roasted bones to a large stockpot.
-Add water to the pot until the bones are covered with 1-inch of it.
-Add the vinegar and stir.
+Add 4 quarts water to the pot until the bones are covered with 1-inch of it.
+Add 2 tablespoons apple cider vinegar and stir.

-• Simmer over low heat for 4-6 hours before adding the onion, celery, carrot, garlic, parsley, bay leaf, peppercorns, and salt.
+• Simmer over low heat for 4-6 hours before adding 1 large onion, 2 stalks celery, 1 medium carrot, 3 cloves garlic, 5 sprigs fresh parsley, 1 bay leaf, ยฝ teaspoon whole peppercorns, and kosher salt,.
 Simmer for an additional 4-6 hours, for a total cooking time of 8-12 hours.
 Add more water as needed to keep the bones just barely covered with water.
 Avoid adding too much water, as this will throw off the collagen-to-water ratio.

 • When the broth is done simmering, strain out the solids with a fine mesh sieve.
 Store the broth in the refrigerator in a large air-tight container overnight.